San Bernardino Water Quality at a Glance

 Is San Bernardino’s tap water safe to drink?

-Yes, San Bernardino’s tap water meets and exceeds all federal and state drinking water standards.
+San Bernardino’s tap water meets federal and state drinking water standards.
 The city’s water comes primarily from the Bunker Hill Groundwater Basin, which is naturally replenished by rain and snowmelt from the San Bernardino Mountains.

 Why might my water taste or smell different sometimes?